Try these quick fixes to stay active and avoid neck pain.

 Neck stretching: Side-bending range of motion

-Relief and prevention
+Neck pain relief and prevention

 Gentle stretches may help relieve your neck pain (see "Move of the month").
 "Slowly tip the head to the side — ear to shoulder — then do the same on the other side.
 But don't do this if it increases pain," warns Roy.

-Remember that using the proper form during physical activity prevents neck pain.
-So does strengthening the neck, shoulder, and core muscles.
+Remember that using the proper form during physical activity prevents neck pain— so does strengthening the neck, shoulder, and core muscles.

-Image: © Goodluz/Thinkstock
+Image: © Goodluz/Getty Images